 Vessels cruising on the idyllic Canal du Midi in France’s Languedoc-Roussillon take passengers to the Cité de Carcassonne, a beautifully restored medieval fortress, encircled by a moat and wall, that was declared a UNESCO World Heritage site in 1997.
 This is France’s second most visited tourist attraction (after the Eiffel Tower), but barge guides know how to avoid the inevitable crowds.

 Expecting to cover as much ground as you would on a river cruise.
-A river cruise floats over hundreds of miles and into several countries; in contrast, canal cruising focuses on a relaxed exploration of a small area deep within Europe’s rural countryside.
+A river cruise floats over hundreds of miles and into several countries; by contrast, canal cruising focuses on a relaxed exploration of a small area deep within France’s rural countryside.
 Barge cruises are six nights long, beginning either on Saturday or Sunday, and each cruise covers about 30 to 50 miles.
 Barges never travel at night, and with a cruising pace of four miles per hour, you can walk faster than the barge moves!

-In France: the immaculately preserved Musée de l’Hôtel Dieu in Beaune (also known as Hospice de Beaune).
+The immaculately preserved Musée de l’Hôtel Dieu in Beaune (also known as Hospices de Beaune).
 This is a charity hospital built by a wealthy donor in the fifteenth century, and amazingly, was in use until the early nineteenth century.
 It’s famous for the exquisite roof of colored Burgundian tiles.
 Inside, the details of life and death in medieval times unfold in such fully realized spaces as the ward, the kitchen, the pharmacy, and the Gothic-style chapel.
 Also on site is the exquisite Last Judgment altarpiece by Rogier van der Weyden.
 Beaune is the wine capital of Burgundy, with millions of bottles stored under its cobblestone streets.
 There is always time to browse in the pedestrian shopping zone or have a coffee in the square.